-Even though during the Dark Ages, the Church forbade excessive or regular bathing, the different ways to use essential oils were not forgotten.
+Even though the Church forbade excessive or regular bathing during the Dark Ages, the different ways to use essential oils were not forgotten.
 In fact, people used a variety of oils to mask the stench.
 Luckily, aromatherapy rose to glory during the Renaissance period, and Paracelsus, an extraordinary physician, even managed to treat leprosy with the help of plant extracts.

 Essential Oil Extraction Methods

 Pure essential oils are most commonly extracted and isolated from plants through steam distillation.
-During this process, the steam vaporizes the plant material’s labile compounds, eventually resulting in their condensation and collection.
+The steam vaporizes the plant material’s labile compounds during this process, eventually resulting in condensation and collection.

-During the process of solvent extraction, professionals use solvents such as ethanol and hexane to isolate the oils from the plant.
+Professionals use solvents such as ethanol and hexane to isolate the oils from the plant during solvent extraction.
 The perk of this method is that the final results will yield a finer fragrance than any other method of distillation.

-Some types of essential oils are extracted using CO2 as a solvent, resulting in a final product that can be used in natural perfumery as well as aromatherapy.
+Some types of essential oils are extracted using CO2 as a solvent, resulting in a final product that can be used in natural perfumery and aromatherapy.
 Oils derived through CO2 extraction are typically thicker and give off the true aroma of the spice, plant, or herb than essential oils that have been distilled.